rodekruis/data-service-catalogue/docs/payment/issue-payment-fsp-portal.md

 ### Payment status

-The payment status displayed in the payment page will be updated depending on the program payment phase.
+The payment status displayed in the payment page will be updated depending on the payment phase.
+For Manual Payment, the default message will be **WAITING** until the payment reconciliation has been processed.

+Below, the different payment statuses.

 | Status | Description | Actions required |
 | :------| :-----------| :----------------|